 Transmission stuck in 1st gear.

 Older Land Rovers and Range Rovers that use a ZF4HP 4-speed automatic transmission can get stuck in 1st gear.
 When this happens, the transmission will shift from Neutral to Drive or Reverse without problems, but it will not upshift from 1st gear.
 The problem can be sporadic or constant.
 In most cases, this will be more present while the vehicle is cold and might go away as it reaches running temperature.
-Sometimes, the upshifts will happen only when the engine reaches the rev limiter.
+Sometimes, the upshifts only happen when the engine reaches the rev limiter.

 No Reverse or Torque Converter Clutch engagement